 How to enroll

-We are now accepting pre-enrollment through our intent-to-enroll form.
+We are now accepting enrollment for our spring 2024 cohort through this intent-to-enroll form.
 Each cohort of certification candidates will include up to 25 participants, and we will be enrolling on a first come, first served basis.
-By filling in the inter-to-enroll form, you are letting us know that you are serious about joining a 2023 cohort of the CSCCE Community Manager Certification Program.
-We will be following up with you to confirm payment details, including considerations around financial aid.
+After filling in the intent-to-enroll form, we will follow up with you to finalize your enrollment.